NanoNets/ocr-js-sdk/README.md

 ## Use the NanoNets SDK

-> An example to use this SDK can temporarily be found at https://github.com/HarshKapadia2/nanonets-sdk-example
+> NOTE: A fully working example using the SDK can be found in the [example](example) directory.

 1. Import/require the 'nanonets' package.